The Rise of Poland as a Manufacturing Center

 Identifying a Shipping Partner

-The first thing you need to understand is that there is no direct ocean service from Poland to the US.
+If you ship via ocean container, the first thing you need to understand is that there is no direct ocean service from Poland to the US.
 You have two options:

 - Load containers onto feeder vessels in the Polish port cities of Gdansk or Gdynia for shipping to a major Western European seaport, where goods are transloaded onto a container vessel bound for the US